anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![Florida Counties](https://pbs.twimg.com/media/EtaAYFyXEAsiUbA?format=jpg&name=large)
 ![Arizona Counties](https://pbs.twimg.com/media/EtaAsvYXUAASBnE?format=jpg&name=4096x4096)

+Lastly, we can look on a national level to see the wonderful effects of mask mandates.
+Prepare yourself, dear reader, the following is intended for mature audiences only.

 Not surprisingly, whether or not counties or states mandate masks at different times, for different periods of time, or mandate them at all has no bearing on the path the virus takes.
+Invariably, an attempt will be made, with no hint of sarcasm, to claim that states and counties with bad outcomes can chalk them up to a lack of compliance, a convenient excuse for explaining away any undesirable trend that appears in a state or county that was heralded as having "followed the science."
+But if compliance can't be achieved with a mask mandate, then why does the mandate exist?
+Do proponents of mask mandates simply believe that they are better than no mandate at all and would, on average, create enough social pressure to induce at least *some* increased level of mask-wearing?
+If so, what can they make of the county-level charts showing no discernable difference&mdash;often times, non-mask wearing counties have better results than mask-wearing counties&mdash; between mask-wearing and non-mask-wearing counties?

 Instead of recognizing the futility of these mandates, a vast majority of people prefer to remain wrapped in a security blanket of social regulations that confer upon the swaddled a sense of safety and moral superiority.

 If you want evidence of the national psychosis surrounding masks, take a look at some of the responses to the following video of a maskless supermarket in Florida:

-Responses to Murphy's tweet, as with other governors' announcements of plans to ease restrictions, are generally negative and indicative of a covid-panicked population that prefers to remain under their safety blanket of social regulations that have been in place for almost an entire year.
+Finish with dailymail article (https://www.dailymail.co.uk/health/article-9219379/Why-coronavirus-cases-falling-fast-New-infections-drop-44-three-weeks.html)